ImZackAdams/ImZackAdams/README.md

 ## 👋 About Me

+**"an AI engineer who abuses index.html until it looks like infra."**

 I build solution minded systems and tools with a philosophy of simple, lean, efficient, and practical.

-**Was once described as "an AI engineer who abuses index.html until it looks like infra."**

 I have shipped:
 * **Edge hosted LLM agents** that run cheaply and autonomously